Kamal-Singh22/LRU-Cache/README.md

 Both get and put operations are
 𝑂(1)
-O(1) due to the combination of the HashMap and the doubly linked list.
+O(1) due to combining the HashMap and the doubly linked list.